jadicodes/enjerneering-ui-builder/Documentation/Development.md

 # Setting Up the Development Environment
 To set up the development environment, you will need the source code.
 That can be found [here](https://github.com/enJerneering/enJerneering-ui-builder), or https://github.com/enJerneering/enJerneering-ui-builder.
+For now, you also will need the [Web Info Viewer](https://github.com/PiersonSilver/WebInfoViewerCapstone) repository, which is shown in more detail [here](https://github.com/jadicodes/enjerneering-ui-builder/blob/master/Documentation/User.md).

 # Replicating via Docker